DukeEnglish/mt-class/hw2.md

 the model will.

 __NOTE__.
 I recommend that test your modifications by retraining on a small subset of the data (e.g. a thousand sentences).
+To do that, you should change the ```USE_ALL_DATA``` setting in ```nmt_config.py``` file to False.
 The results  will not be very good; your goal is simply to confirm that the change does not break the code and that it appears to behave sensibly.
 This is simply a sanity check, and a useful time-saving engineering test when you're working with computationally expensive models like neural MT.

 __Q5.
 [10 marks]__ Experiment with _one_ of the following changes to the